uashogeschoolutrecht/HU-Kas/README.md

 ## Summary

-This repo consists of3  Python scripts.
+This repo consists of 3 Python scripts.

  1. Script functions.py has a the functions needed for this application
  2. Script main.py collects the credentials to access the data, load the data and writes them into csv files.